You shall know the truth and the truth shall set you free

 © COPYRIGHT NOW UNBANNED PUBLICATIONS

 The notion that the church is a “hospital” that constantly “nurses” spiritual, emotional, and physically diseased believers, causes the detrimental phenomenon of Spiritual Schizophrenia.
 Spiritual Schizophrenia is what God calls, “double-mindedness.”
 It causes “instability in all our ways,” (Jam.
 1:8.)
-So, double mindedness leads to double faith, double idolatry, (Mt.
-6:24,) double priorities, double talk, double ways, double marriage relationships, double-handedness, and therefore, to leading a double life.
+So, double mindedness leads to double heartedness, double faith, (Mt.
+6:24,) double priorities, talk, ways, marriage relationships, and therefore, to leading a double life.

-Spiritual Schizophrenia violates all the most important Moral Law commandments of God, as well as all the most important Moral-Law ethics among believers, spouses, families, friendships, business, work, etcetera.
-Double mindedness makes for a very bad character person, who may be hypocritical while in reality, he or she never practices sincerity or fidelity.
+Spiritual Schizophrenia violates all the most important Moral Law commandments of God, as well as all the most important Moral-Law ethics among believers, spouses, families, friendships, business, work, etcetera, (Ex.
+20:-1-6.)
+Double mindedness makes for a very bad character person, who lives in hypocrisy because he or she hardly ever practices sincerity or fidelity.

-Sincerity or fidelity is the basic Godly characteristic of all true believers that manifests in honesty, openness, straightforwardness, loyalty, faithfulness, reliability, trustworthiness, dependability, devotion, and commitment.
-This is not a faultless character, because all humans are prone to making mistakes, which can only be rectified by constant repentance from all sin to live in fidelity, (1 Jn.
+Sincerity is the basic Godly characteristic of all true believers that manifests in honesty, openness, straightforwardness, loyalty, faithfulness, reliability, trustworthiness, dependability, commitment.
+This is not a faultless character, as we are all prone to making mistakes, which can only be rectified by constant repentance from all sin to live in fidelity, (1 Jn.
 1:9.)

 A healthy, single-minded character is so important in serving Jesus reverently and our “neighbours” ethically, that Jesus warned, “No one can serve two masters… [He might pretend otherwise, but such a double minded person] will either hate the one and love the other, or be loyal to the one and despise the other...”
 (Mt.
 6:24.)
 “Do men gather grapes from thorn bushes and figs from thistles?
 A good tree cannot bear bad fruit, nor can a bad tree bear good fruit… Therefore, by their fruits [or constant behavior, which define their characters,] you will know them.”

-Is double mindedness, Spiritual Schizophrenia, or a double character a life sentence that disqualifies us from following Jesus?
+Is double mindedness or a double character a life sentence that disqualifies us from following Jesus?
 No, thankfully not.
 God, through the conviction and leading of His Holy Spirit and the truth of His Word, specializes in “transforming” our bad character traits into Godly ones, (Rom.
 12:1-3; Jn.
 16:8-11.)
 All humans were born in a fallen state or position of sin without Jesus, (Rom.
 3:9-25.)
 However, personal character is a learned trait, not an inheritance.
-Of course, circumstances can help to shape either good or bad character.
-Because of the fall in Eden, all human character became fallible and tainted with sin, but personal character is mostly a choice.
+Of course, circumstances can help to shape either good or bad character according to our personal choices.
+Because of the fall in Eden, all human character became fallible and tainted with sin, but mostly, on this side of the grave, personal character will always remain a choice.

 Just as habitual sin forms bad character, habitual morality forms good character — even for those who never knew or accepted Jesus.
-Even unbelievers, who refuse filth and sin, and choose to do good and better themselves instead, actually better their personal characters.
+Even unbelievers, who refuse filth and the deeper nuances of sin, and choose to do good and better themselves instead, choose to better their personal characters.
 The opposite is also true.
 Circumstances of all sorts are the best character shaping tools that exist.
 The bad or good moral choices we make in “handling” our circumstances, become the tool that either conforms us to sinful character traits, or shape our characters the way in which Jesus intended it to be.

-It is a fact that only those who suffered because of circumstances and chose not to fall in sin because of it, acquire true Godly wisdom and insight as they grow in obedience to God’s Moral Law of Love, (Heb.
+It is a fact that only those who suffered because of circumstances, but chose not to fall in sin and apathy towards God because of it, acquire true Godly wisdom and insight as they grow in obedience to God’s Moral Law of Love, (Heb.
 5:8-9.)
 In The Day of Reckoning, no one will be able to blame his or her circumstances for a lack of obedience to God, (Mt.
 7:21-24.)
 God does not allow bad circumstances over us to punish us, destroy us, or push us into unbelief and sin, but so we can make the choice to grow emotionally and spiritually despite our circumstances.
+This is how God “turns everything that is bad into good for those who love Him [and obey His Moral Law commandments,” (Rom 8:28; Jn.
+13:14.)

 Thus, Paul proclaimed in Rom.
 2:13, “Not the hearers of the law are just in the sight of God, but the doers of the [Moral] law will be justified… [Not because good works can save us, but because Moral obedience to God is the sum total of our practical love for Him,]” (Jn.
 13:34; 14:15.)
 Rom.
 1:18-21, “The wrath of God is revealed from heaven against all ungodliness and unrighteousness of men… Because since the creation of the world, His invisible attributes [or character traits, which show Who He Is,] are clearly seen, [and thus declare that He is God,] being understood by the things He had made, even His eternal power and Godhead [of Father, Son, and Holy Spirit, Col. 2:9,] so that [all] are without excuse…” Rom.
 2:13-16, “...For [even] when Gentiles, who do not have the [written] law, by nature do the things in the [Moral] law, these… are a law to themselves, who show the work of the [Moral] law written in her hearts, their conscience also bearing witness… accusing or else excusing them…”